2025-07-07

-You are the parent of a child under the age of 18 who has has permit to live in Sweden, and you want to apply for a residence permit to move to your child.
+You are the parent of a child under the age of 18 who has a permit to live in Sweden, and you want to apply for a residence permit to move to your child.

 If you are a citizen of a country outside the EU/EEA, or are an EU citizen without the right of residence, in most cases you need a residence permit to live with someone in Sweden.